Enjoy 10% off your first order, and stay in the loop as our new paper range drops soon.

 How to Measure Your Walls

-A wallpaper installation is a tailored finish, not a casual purchase.
+A wallpaper installation is a tailored finish.
 Precise measurements ensure your order fits your space beautifully, installs smoothly, and arrives without delays.
-Measuring incorrectly can turn an exciting project into an avoidable disruption, for you and for us.
+Measuring incorrectly can turn an exciting project into an avoidable disruption.

 This guide walks you through a simple, reliable method to measure with confidence.